egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 	option family 'ipv6'
 ```

-If you redirect to a DNS server in your LAN you have to exempt that IP address from being hijacked by making an exempt fo \r that address:
+If you redirect to a DNS server in your LAN you have to exempt that IP address from being hijacked by making an exempt for that address:
 ```
 	option src_ip '!192.168.1.2'  # the ! makes an exempt for 192.168.1.2 as that is the DNS server address
 ```